grayrattus/phone-shell/README.md

 `:Diary` - allows you to finish entry with diary emoji and current date.
 You can add your own by editing `dvim.vim`.
 Use it like `Diary cook 2` or `Diary program 1` where last number is the emoji.
 `:Done` - simple mood tracker.
 Use it like `Done 1` or `Done 2`.
 This will add emoji with current date.
 You can edit emoji and behavior in `dvim.vim`

+# Encryption

+Encryption of files is made with existing VIM encryption functionality.

+Steps to encrypt your diary:

+- make backup before first encryption
+- `dnvim name_of_your_file`
+- Type `:X` that will give you prompt for your private key.
+Add your key here and remember it!
+- Write file with `:w`

+Now whenever you open your file with VIM you will be asked for password.
+What a time to be alive!

+If you want to read more about  it check this [link ](http://vimdoc.sourceforge.net/htmldoc/editing.html#encryption)

 # Other interesting stuff

 `last-week-raport.sh` - alows you to generate ASCII chart from last 7 days of entries.